Earth Week 2022, April 18-22

 Equity for indigenous people’s rights.
 Here from front-line activists in Colombia about anti-fracking; environmental conflicts;

 attacks on human rights and the assassinations of environmental leaders who stand up to defend their land.
-ZOOM RECORDING
+Wednesday Zoom Recording

 Speaker: Luisa Acuna from Bucaramanga, Colombia and Madelyn Hoffman from Colombia Grassroot Support.